Chatsworth House: 11th–16th centuries

 The name 'Chatsworth' is a corruption of Chetel's-worth, meaning "the Court of Chetel".
-In the reign of Edward the Confessor, a man of Norse origin named Chetel held lands jointly with a Saxon named Leotnoth in three townships: Ednesoure to the west of the Derwent, and Langoleie and Chetesuorde to the east.
-Chetel was deposed after the Norman Conquest and in the Domesday Book the Manor of Chetesuorde is listed as the property of the Crown in the custody of William de Peverel.
+In the reign of Edward the Confessor, a man of Norse origin named Chetel (Danish-Norwegian: Ketil) held lands jointly with a Saxon named Leotnoth in three townships: Ednesoure to the west of the Derwent, and Langoleie and Chetesuorde to the east.
+Chetel was deposed after the Norman Conquest, and in the Domesday Book of 1086 the Manor of Chetesuorde is listed as the property of the Crown in the custody of William de Peverel.
 Chatsworth ceased to be a large estate, until the 15th century when it was acquired by the Leche family who owned property nearby.
 They enclosed the first park at Chatsworth and built a house on the high ground in what is now the south-eastern part of the garden.
 In 1549 they sold all their property in the area to Sir William Cavendish, Treasurer of the King's Chamber and the husband of Bess of Hardwick, who had persuaded him to sell his property in Suffolk and settle in her native county.

 Bess began to build the new house in 1553.
 She selected a site near the river, which was drained by digging a series of reservoirs, which doubled as fish ponds.
 Sir William died in 1557, but Bess finished the house in the 1560s and lived there with her fourth husband, George Talbot, 6th Earl of Shrewsbury.
 In 1568 Shrewsbury was entrusted with the custody of Mary, Queen of Scots, and brought his prisoner to Chatsworth several times from 1570 onwards.
 She lodged in the apartment now known as the Queen of Scots rooms, on the top floor above the great hall, which faces onto the inner courtyard.
 An accomplished needlewoman, Bess joined Mary at Chatsworth for extended periods in 1569, 1570, and 1571, during which time they worked together on the Oxburgh Hangings.
 Bess died in 1608 and Chatsworth was passed to her eldest son, Henry.
 The estate was purchased from Henry by his brother William Cavendish, 1st Earl of Devonshire, for £10,000.